-The underwriters propose to offer the notes initially at the public offering price on the cover page of this prospectus supplement and may offer the notes to certain dealers, who may include the underwriters, at that price less a concession not in excess of 0.40% of the principal amount per note.
-The underwriters may allow, and those dealers may reallow, a concession to certain other dealers not in excess of 0.20% of the principal amount per note.
-After the initial offering of the notes to the public, the public offering price and other selling terms to dealers may be changed.
+The underwriters initially propose to offer the notes to the public at the public offering price that appears on the cover page of this prospectus supplement.
+The underwriters may offer the notes to selected dealers at the public offering price less a concession of up to 0.40% of the principal amount.
+In addition, the underwriters may allow, and those selected dealers may reallow, a concession of up to 0.25% of the principal amount to certain other dealers.
+After the initial offering of the notes, the representatives may change the public offering price and any other selling terms.
+The underwriters may offer and sell notes through certain of their affiliates.